Case Study · AI Translation

 Gender-Aware AI

-Six gender modes feed context into the AI prompt.
-The model adjusts verb conjugations, pronouns and adjective agreements based on the speaker's gender.
+Six gender modes feed context straight into the AI prompt, and the model adjusts verb conjugations, pronouns and adjective agreements based on the speaker's gender and audience.
+This is the heart of the app: it is what turns grammatically wrong output into Hebrew that is actually correct.

 Multiple AI Models